Do I

 and without tax (by virtue of the unlimited marital deduction).
 However, in

-many cases, joint tenancy is a trap waiting to be sprung
+many cases, joint tenancy is a trap waiting to be sprung.
+It makes you lose the opportunity to build

 significant tax and asset preservation components into your estate plan, and it